 Bruce Chubb's Computer/Model Railroad Interface system C/MRI.
 A series of modules and support available for the system obtained from JLC Enterprises Inc. For website see links page

 A system of control using DC power where more than one controller or cab is used to drive trains across the tracks controlled by another controller.
 This requires switches to transfer the supply from the cabs to the parts of the layout they will control, the switches preventing two or more cabs controlling simultaneously the same section of track.

 Refers to Controller Area Network, and is a bus standard designed to allow microcontrollers and devices to communicate with each other.
-It is a message-based protocol, designed specifically for automotive applications but now also used in other areas including MRR.
-Development of CAN bus was invented in 1983 by Robert Bosch.
+It is a message-based protocol, designed specifically for automotive applications but now also used in other areas including model railroading.
 See: CAN_bus

 Some of the acronyms may be found with the suffix 'C'.

 CANCMD The MERG DCC Command station, in the DCC section of the Kit Locker.

 CANCAB The MERG DCC Handset, in the DCC section of the Kit Locker.

 CANACC4 MERG CBUS Solenoid point motor driver, 1st generation CBUS Kit.